Latent Diffusion for Neural Spiking Data: Experiments and Results

-\textbf{Baselines} ~~ We compare LDNS to the most commonly known VAE-based latent variable model: Latent Factor Analysis via Dynamical Systems (LFADS \citep{sussillo_lfads_2016, pandarinath_inferring_2018, sedler2023lfadstorch}), which has been shown to outperform various classical latent variable models on a variety of tasks (\citep{pei_neural_2022}, see appendix~\ref{app:baselines} for details).
+\textbf{Baselines} ~~ We compare LDNS to the most commonly known VAE-based latent variable model: Latent Factor Analysis via Dynamical Systems (LFADS \citep{sussillo_lfads_2016, pandarinath_inferring_2018, sedler2023lfadstorch}), which has been shown to outperform various classical latent variable models on a variety of tasks (\citep{pei_neural_2022}, details in appendix~\ref{app:baselines}).
 To ensure that we use optimal hyperparameters for LFADS, we follow the auto-ML pipeline proposed by \citet{keshtkaran_large-scale_2022}.
 This approach, termed AutoLFADS, has been shown to perform better than the original LFADS on benchmark tasks~\citep{pei_neural_2022}.
+For the unconditional generation of monkey reach recordings, we further compared to additional VAE baselines \citep{hurwitz2021targeted,zhao_variational_2017} (appendix~\ref{suppsec:morebaselines}).

 \textbf{Metrics} ~~For all experiments, we assess how well LDNS-generated samples match the spiking data in the training distribution.
 Concretely, we compare population-level statistics by computing 1) the distribution over the population spike count, which sums up all spikes co-occurring in the population in a single time bin (i.e., spike count histogram), and 2) pairwise correlations of LDNS samples and the spiking data for each pair of neurons.
 For single-neuron statistics, we compare 3) the mean and 4) standard deviation of the inter-spike-interval distribution for each neuron (mean isi and std isi).
 When multiple spikes occur in a single time bin, the spike times are distributed equally in this bin \citep{doran2023distance}.
-All metrics are calculated equally for LDNS, AutoLFADS, and the real data.
+To further evaluate population dynamics, we compare the principal components of smoothed spikes.